We don’t know when disaster or emergency will strike

 Given the high costs of work-related illnesses, injuries, and even work-related deaths that dig deep into the pockets of business owners, we could definitely say that ‘Safety is King’, with the top reasons being:

 - Reduces health risks for employees

-- Reduces chance of lawsuits from disgruntled employees and possible administrative fines from government agencies
+- Reduces the chance of lawsuits from disgruntled employees and possible administrative fines from government agencies

-- Lowers EMR for employee compensation insurance premiums
+- Lowers EMR (Experience Modifier Rate) for workers comp premiums